thekaailashsharma/thekaailashsharma/README.md

 <h1 align="center">Hi 👋, I'm Kailash Sharma</h1>
 <h3 align="center">MAD Developer (Modern Android Developer) - A true Tech Fan.
 Innovation is outcome of a habit not a random act.
-To invent Tomorrow is a great achievement than the past</h3>
+To invent Tomorrow is a great achievement than modifying the past</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=thekaailashsharma" alt="thekaailashsharma" /></a> </p>